AmbireTech/adex-protocol/BENEFITS.md

 Once again, it's important to note that all of the targeting data resides in the user's browser and never get sent to anyone as an additional layer of privacy.

 The end result of this is minimizing the possibility of user data/metadata sales to third parties; exploiting information about consumer purchasing habits, etc.

+This also makes AdEx compliant to GDPR and other similar data protection regulations, unlike [other solutions](https://www.bbc.com/news/technology-46944696).

 ## Wide variety of use cases